If you’re planning a trip to Ayutthaya, you’ll likely come across tips about making a day trip from Bangkok to this ancient capital.

 Our adventure to Ayutthaya Historical Park begins from Bangkok!

-We arrive from Bangkok to Ayutthaya by train, and we were ready to get to our guesthouse!
+We arrived from Bangkok to Ayutthaya by train during our second month of full time travel, and we were ready to get to our guesthouse!
 The train station is on the other side of the river, and while it costs around 100 baht to get to our guesthouse, we decided to save money and walk instead.

 Google maps says it’s a 15-minute walk, which isn’t so bad for us because we love walking, right?